electron2302/continuous-time-tracking/README.md

 ![AddCategoryScreen](./docs/AddCategoryScreen.png)

-By clicking on the "History" you can view the history of the current day and step trugh the days:
+By switching to the "History"-Tab you can view the history of the current day and step trough the days:

 ![HistoryScreen](./docs/HistoryScreen.png)